 We are excited to share a round-up of our popular Close Reading resources.

-We have created these resources to include what you need to get started with Close Reading in the classroom.
+We have created these resources to include what you need to get started with teaching the process in the classroom.

 Click on the different images at the bottom of this post to be directed to each of the free resources.
 (The pictures show you the focus of each post.)